Leif Ericson ferry current position

 The ship operator Marine Atlantic (founded in 1986, headquartered in St John's, Newfoundland) is a Canadian federal (state-owned) corporation operating ferries across Cabot Strait (between Nova Scotia and Newfoundland Island).
 Marine Atlantic's current fleet includes the ships Atlantic Vision, Blue Puttees, Highlanders, Leif Ericson.

-- The ferry is powered by two Sulzer marine diesel engines (8-cylinder, model ZAL40S).
+The ship is powered by two SULZER marine diesel engines (8-cylinder, model ZAL40S) with total power 10,3 MW.
 The propulsion system includes two controllable pitch propellers.